Recommendations for Better Air Quality post COVID-19

 A report by the Institute for Energy Economics and Financial Analysis (IEEFA), released in December 2019, studies 12 non-performing assets in India’s thermal power sector and concluded that coal is less cost-competitive and investments should be made in the wind and solar-based power systems.

-All this data provides compelling reasons for increasing subsidies on renewables while decreasing them in fossil fuels.
+provide compelling reasons for increasing subsidies on renewables while decreasing them in fossil fuels.
 In addition to the power sector, industries should be incentivized to use renewable energy sources for their processes.
 Experts believe that investing in renewables is not just necessary but is a smart economical choice.

 Recommendation #2: Electric vehicles